FRONTAL BONE ANATOMY

 • Provides passage for vessels and nerves

-• Supplies the forehead region
+• Supplies your forehead region

 TEMPORAL SURFACE